Tests of Acoustic Scale Shifts in Halo-based Mock Galaxy Catalogues: Simulations, Catalogues, and Methods

 A key feature of this HOD model is the deterministically seeded random numbers used for populating each simulation box.
 The seed is chosen such that all halos and DM particles always receive the same random number assignment completely irrespective of the HOD parameters specified.
 This means any infinitesimal change in the input HOD parameters would correspond to an infinitesimal change in the clustering results.

-Our revamped HOD implementation\footnote{\url{https://github.com/duanyutong/abacus_baofit}} largely shares the same formalism and equations as GRAND-HOD \citep{yuan_hod}, so we focus on only the differences or advantages it offers in terms of science and software implementation.
+Our revamped HOD implementation\footnote{Publicly available at \url{https://github.com/duanyutong/abacus_baofit}.
+This repository also includes our new BAO fitter described in \S\ref{sec:bao_fitting}} largely shares the same formalism and equations as GRAND-HOD \citep{yuan_hod}, so we focus on only the differences or advantages it offers in terms of science and software implementation.
 The mean halo occupations for central and satellite galaxies take the following forms,

 This parametrisation is consistent with the original HOD prescription by \citet{zheng07}, up to a rescaling of the dispersion $\sigma^\prime \equiv (\ln10\sqrt{2}) \sigma$ for a more natural interpretation \citep{white11} and $\kappa \equiv M_0/M_\text{cut}$, and is a popular choice in recent literature \citep{2016JCAP...05..051S, 2016MNRAS.458.4015Z, 2016MNRAS.463.1929M, 2017ApJ...846...61G, 2017ApJ...848...76Z, 2018MNRAS.478.1042S, 2018MNRAS.480.3177B}.
 The explicit coupling between $\left< N_\text{sat} \right>$ to $\left< N_\text{cen} \right>$ by multiplication maintains the reasonably physical assumption that the central and satellite galaxies in the same halo are correlated to some extent, and that a high-mass halo hosting already hosting a central galaxy has a higher chance of also hosting one or more satellites.
 Accordingly, we make satellite occupation terminate at a higher halo mass scale than the central occupation cutoff.
 The dependence of $\left< N_\text{sat} (M) \right>$ on $\left< N_\text{cen} (M) \right>$ introduces complications in the fitting procedures when one tries to determine the coupled central and satellite parameters simultaneously in a given HOD model.
 If the goal is not to constrain HOD parameters and this fitting difficulty is not of concern, then there is no advantage or motivation for dropping this assumption and insisting on no correlation between centrals and satellites \citep{2017MNRAS.465.2833C}.